Bruce Graham shares why as a Pākeha it was important for him to be comfortable with Māori processes.

 Did you know?

-- We cater to all New Zealanders and we're proud of our diverse
+We cater to all New Zealanders and we're proud of our diversity

 Why study with us?